Fall Church History

 This is the best time of the year to travel in this part of the country.
 The summers can be very hot and humid.
 The fall can also offer the beauty of the changing of the colors.

 In addition to the best buses available we offer quality hotels that others don't.
+On this trip you will be staying in Raddison Hotels, New Holiday Inn Expresses, Country Inn and Suites and Hampton Inns.
 WE ARE LOOKING OUT FOR YOU!

 Breakfasts at the hotels are included with our package.
 Stops for quick lunches are made during our touring day and in the evening we have our meal at either a restaurant or buffet.
 Lunches and dinners are not included so that people may order what they like.
 You should plan on about $25 per day per person for meals.